JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/11-Configure Network Security Groups (NSGs) and Application Security Groups (ASGs).md

 * Security rules are evaluated in priority order (lowest number = highest priority)
 * Processing of rules stop as soon as a matching rule (either Deny or Allow) is found
 * NSGs are stateful: If inbound traffic is allowed, then outbound traffic is automatically allowed
+* Security rules can not allow/ deny traffic to domain names!

 ## Default rules